project-sunbird/project-sunbird.github.io/pages/features-documentation/poc_image.md

 ---
 ## Concept:1

 1. The image contains steps/instruction along with the display.
-The image frame is taken in the ratio of 16:9 (an ideal size of the frame for rectangular images).
+The image frame is taken in the ratio of 16:9 (an ideal size of the frame for rectangular images). <br>

-2. Image Scale:
+2. Image Scale: <br>

-- **Horizontal spread** 20% on the either side (left & right) of the image is left for writing/viewing instructions (Total measurment= 20%+20% - instructions and 60% image area)
+- **Horizontal spread** 20% on the either side (left & right) of the image is left for writing/viewing instructions (Total measurment= 20%+20% - instructions and 60% image area)<br>
-- **Vertical spread** 15% on the either side (top & bottom) of the image is left for writing Title/Caption and Notes respectively
+- **Vertical spread** 15% on the either side (top & bottom) of the image is left for writing Title/Caption and Notes respectively<br>
 3. The image is saved in the .svg format and zoom feature is enabled

 {% image src='pages/features-documentation/images/testimages/imagepocabc.svg' full center alt='Login' zoom %}